Fathers Rights in Henderson

 Despite the fact that, more and more, courts are recognizing the importance of having both parents involved in a child’s life, the mother is often still perceived as the more central caregiver.
 However, fathers often prove to be capable and nurturing as caregivers, demonstrating that they are just as vital to the happiness and wellbeing of their children as mothers are.
 At Ford & Friedman, our skilled team of child custody attorneys in Nevada are dedicated to protecting the rights of fathers to ensure they are treated fairly and are able to win the custody or visitation rights they deserve.

-For the knowledgeable and compassionate representation you deserve, contact us at (702) 904-9898 to schedule a no-obligation consultation today.
+For help with child custody as a father, contact us at (702) 904-9898 to schedule a no-obligation consultation today.

 Fathers Rights and Child Custody in Nevada

 All states, including Nevada, base all child custody decisions on what is considered to be the “best interests” of a child.
 Of course, generally all parents want what is best for their children, so it is important to define this legal standard.
 Below are the most critical factors a judge will consider when making a decision regarding child custody:

 - The health and safety of the child

 - The developmental and emotional needs of the child

 - Communication between parents